FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Compatibility/README.md

 ---

 4. Avoid nested and incomplete comment delimiters.
    The following erroneous example contain 3 opening comentar delimiters, but only 2 closing comentar delimiters:
    ` /* Commentary 1    /* Commentary 2 */     /* Commentary 3  */`
    In Windorws, this will not cause a bug, but on Mac systems.

+   ---

+5. Linux and Mac: Only one sampler should be created per texture.

+---

+6. Sampler settings
+   The sampler setting `Clamp` should not be used, because this has different function on Linux / Mac systems than on Windows systems.
+Starting with Lightworks 14.5, we can instead use `ClampToEdge` for all operating systems, but not on older versions of Lightworks.

+---

+7.